mrtalhim/filament-modules/README.md

 | 5.x             | 11.x and 12.x   | 4.x              | 11.x or 12.x                    |
 | 4.x             | 11.x and 12.x   | 3.x              | 11.x or 12.x                    |
 | 3.x             | 10.x            | 3.x              | 11.x                            |

+### ✨ What's New in 5.x

+- **🛡️ Centralized Authentication**: Module panels now automatically inherit authentication from your main Filament panel
+- **🔄 Configurable Back Navigation**: Customizable "Back to Admin" buttons in module panels with configurable labels, icons, and URLs
+- **🏗️ Independent Module Panels**: Each module can have its own dedicated Filament panel accessible via direct URLs (e.g., `/blog`, `/analytics`)
+- **⚙️ Enhanced Security**: Automatic middleware injection for authentication enforcement across all module panels

 v5.x of this package requires the following dependencies: